laravel/vapor-docs/1.0/projects/deployments.md

 On subsequent deployments, only the assets that have changed will be uploaded to S3, while unchanged assets will be copied over from the previous deployment.

-### Code splitting and dynamic imports
+### Code Splitting / Dynamic Imports

-If you are taking advantage of dynamic imports and code splitting in your project, you'll need to update your Laravel Mix build.
-This change is required to let Webpack know where the child chunks will be loaded from as this URL will change with each deploy.
-To do so you can take advantage of the same `ASSET_URL` variable that Laravel Vapor injects into your environment during deployment in your build step.
+If you are taking advantage of dynamic imports and code splitting in your project, you will need to let Webpack know where the child chunks will be loaded from for each deployment.
+To accomplish this, you can take advantage of the `ASSET_URL` variable that Laravel Vapor injects into your environment during your build step:

 ```javascript
 const mix = require("laravel-mix");

 /*
  |--------------------------------------------------------------------------
  | Mix Asset Management